 Reduce Energy Costs with Smart Temperature Zoning

 We very rarely have to heat our whole house at the same time, but many homeowners do simply because they don’t have another option.
-In homes with central heating, the most that can be done is closing vents in unused rooms.
+In homes with central heating, the most that can be done is close vents in unused rooms.

 For example, you can group your kitchen and dining room as an entertainment zone and control the temperature of both rooms simultaneously.
 You could also create a separate zone for your basement, so you can turn up the heat before heading down to do laundry.